MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-office-365-pilot.md

 This article is [Step 3 of 3](eval-defender-office-365-overview.md) in the process of setting up the evaluation environment for Microsoft Defender for Office 365.
 For more information about this process, see the [overview article](eval-defender-office-365-overview.md).

-Use the following steps to setup and configure the pilot for Microsoft Defender for Office 365.
+Use the following steps to set up and configure the pilot for Microsoft Defender for Office 365.

 ![Steps for creating the pilot for Microsoft Defender for Office 365.](../../media/defender/m365-defender-office-pilot.png)